In this post, we will explain to you further what’s the difference between analog and digital sound signals.

 - The tape is increasingly becoming a difficult item to acquire.

-- It is extremely difficult to perform advanced editing procedures on tapes as they lack an undo button.
+- It is difficult to perform advanced editing procedures on tapes as they lack an undo button.

 - They are harder to synchronize